Striae; Striae atrophica; Striae distensae

 When to Contact a Medical Professional

-If stretch marks appear without clear cause, such as pregnancy or rapid weight gain, call your health care provider.
+If stretch marks appear without a clear cause, such as pregnancy or rapid weight gain, call your health care provider.

 What to Expect at Your Office Visit